 This semester I have had the privilege to begin my study abroad semester in England.
 With the recent end of February, I’ve begun to reflect on the massive shift this experience has brought to my life and all that I’ve been taking away from it.

-These are strange and scary times both locally in the UK and internationally.
+These are strange and scary times, both locally in the UK and internationally.
 I’d like to acknowledge the privilege I have to embark on this experience, especially in this cultural moment.
 I do not think studying abroad means shutting the problems of the world out.
 It is not a vacation from real life.
 It can be a way to engage in opportunities to support others in places outside of one’s own home, and it is a space to learn and respect other cultures firsthand.
 I’ve been thinking a lot about what the power is of my own individual voice, and also what limitations I have as a singular woman who does not hold a political office or a large amount of money.
 I try to do what I can from where I am in ways that make sense.

 Studying abroad in London has always been my dream.
 Maybe it’s the books and films set here (I always loved Harry Potter as a kid), my lifelong Doctor Who obsession, those red phone booths, or the fact that my parents both lived here for a time, but something about this place has always intrigued me.

 I like the idea of big adventures (like reading epic adventure novels or watching Star Wars), but the actual practice of it comes with a lot of anxieties for me.
 Getting on a plane and flying thousands of miles away felt, honestly, surreal.
 My first days here felt like I was living in someone else’s life.
 Now that I’ve become familiar with my environment, though, the adventure feels all the more exciting.
-Taking the plunge is often the hardest part for me, and now that I’ve taken that risk I’m ready to see what opportunities lie ahead.
+Taking the plunge is often the hardest part for me, and now that I’ve taken that risk, I’m ready to see what opportunities lie ahead.

 It’s a bit like whiplash, being here.
 So much of the last two years has consisted of isolation and bad news.
 I’ve spent so much of my life dreaming of a trip like this, but the pandemic has either crushed or modified every single one of my goals.
-My own scope of possibility has certainly narrowed over the past two years, which might sound like a sad thing to hear from someone who is twenty, but it is the reality for many who are coming-of-age in the time of COVID.
+My own scope of possibility has certainly narrowed over the past two years, which might sound like a sad thing to hear from someone who is twenty, but it is the reality for many who are coming of age in the time of COVID.
 I have to be practical about dreams.
-Plans that are solid and clear slip through your fingers faster than you can blink these days.
+Plans that you believe are solid and clear slip through your fingers faster than you can blink these days.

 With all that said, being here feels like a miracle and a privilege, and I suppose it is both.
 Life these days is about navigating the balance between living life and being a responsible member of the community.
 I’m always making sure I consider the best and safest ways to enjoy this study abroad experience.
 It may not look the same, or be as carefree, as study abroad experiences in the past, but I have learned so much from being here in this moment.

 I get it.
 This is Julia’s Bookshelves.
 You want to know what bookstores I’ve visited.
 Well, Waterstones is everywhere, and a trip to the six floor store in Picadilly Circus nearly moved me to tears.
-I know I’m theoretically going to have too bring all these books home at the end of the semester if I want to keep them, but I’m trying not to think about the experience of packing them all into my suitcase, I tried to have a “no book February”, meaning I wouldn’t buy any new books this month, but I failed miserably after a few days.
+I know I’m theoretically going to have to bring all these books home at the end of the semester if I want to keep them, but I’m trying not to think about the experience of packing them all into my suitcase, I tried to have a “no book February,” meaning I wouldn’t buy any new books this month, but I failed miserably after a few days.

 Another favorite of mine is Foyles.
 The Charing Cross Road location has a cafe on the fifth floor where you can get a nice pot of tea while you read or study.
 Sometimes I try to go to the cafe without buying a book, but I have never been successful.
 How am I supposed to walk through four floors full of books and not browse?
 It’s truly an impossible task.